For Adult Industry Responsibility (FAIR): Performers deserve the same worker health and safety protections every other Californian enjoys.

 AB 1576 is consistent with LA County’s recent voter-approved Measure B and will provide statewide uniformity to ensure that thousands of performers employed in this multi-billion dollar industry are protected like every other worker in California.

 The AFI generates an estimated $14 billion a year in revenue.
 California-based productions account for the vast majority of this business, employing thousands of Californians and generating millions of dollars in tax revenue.
 Workers in agriculture, food service, healthcare, construction, and many other industries benefit from stringent workplace safety requirements that keep workers’ compensation costs down and ensure a safe environment to earn a living.

-The result of this unsafe work environment is a public health crisis that would be preventable if reasonable steps were taken to protect employees in the workplace.
+The AFI, given the type of work required, disproportionately exposes performers to a range of health and safety risks.
+The industry is largely self-regulated and has done an inadequate job of protecting its workers from workplace-acquired exposures.
+The result of this unsafe work environment is a public health crisis that would be preventable if reasonable steps were taken to protect workers in the workplace.